What is Muscular Dystrophy?

 - Emery-Dreifuss Muscular Dystrophy

 - Becker’s Muscular Dystrophy

-- Shortening of tendons and muscles: When these tissues shorten, contractures can occur, which further limits mobility.
+- Shortening of tendons and muscles: When these tissues shorten, contractures can occur, further limiting mobility.

 - Difficulty breathing: As muscle weakness progresses, the muscles used for breathing can be affected.